cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 conflicts make note of them and how you resolved them in the commit message.

-We do a backport from master to v2.2.x assuming:
+We do a backport from main to v2.2.x assuming:

 * ``matplotlib`` is a read-only remote branch of the matplotlib/matplotlib repo